 Internet of Things

 Just like we’ve seen with big data, the internet of things (aka smart home technology) has figured on tech trends lists for quite some time without actually taking off.
 Despite the availability of many smart objects in the market, the lack of a “unified language” kept on making it hard to create integrated networks.

-For the past year, however, companies like Google and Amazon launched devices intended for creating a centralized hub for all smart devices and making the future of Internet of Things unification a little brighter.
+For the past year, however, companies like Google and Amazon launched devices intended for creating a centralized hub for all smart devices and making the future of the Internet of Things unification a little brighter.

 It makes a lot of sense that, since these technology trends had such a huge impact in 2016’s market, companies will focus their efforts on developing and exploring them further during 2017 (and the next years to come).

-Each of these trends have enormous potential still to be explored and even though I know I can’t speak for everyone else, I’m very excited to see the future development of these unpredictable and promising technologies.
+Each of these trends has enormous potential still to be explored and even though I know I can’t speak for everyone else, I’m very excited to see the future development of these unpredictable and promising technologies.